 From the onset of learning this, you begin that unplanned journey that only takes shape with its bends, detours and curves, as you travel it.
 This journey may take you into a life often filled with difficult choices, many professionals and specialists and strong emotions.
 It will take you on a journey where you will find a strong desire for ongoing information, understanding, assistance and support, and this is why we exist.

 With parent to parent education, you can make sound decisions as to how to proceed with childbirth or a younger child’s diagnoses, so that you can properly care for them in a very positive home.
-We want to help you from making a forum pages available to you, providing personal stories to inspire and educate you, to actually getting connected to a support group or someone in the same situation as you are.
+We want to help you from making a forum page available to you, providing personal stories to inspire and educate you, to actually getting connected to a support group or organization.
 Your best source of information is another parent in similar circumstance.

 There is no greater pain in your heart than the knowledge that your child has a disability or condition.
 So, don’t be afraid to ask for help.
 Don’t be reluctant to use a support system.
 The message they give you and the emotional help offered is just for you, while you’re besieged with questions trying to understand a diagnosis.
 You’ll have thoughts and emotions you thought you’d never have in your life.
 Support can help prepare for that onslaught of emotions.